 \item[(2)] For any $ (p,q)\in \mathbb{Z}^2 $,

 Moreover, the following holds:

 if the series on the right-hand side is summable. \end{itemize} \end{proposition}

-We now turn to prove the following key lemma, which gives sufficient conditions for the decay of off-diagonal elements of the full capacitance matrix. \begin{lemma} Suppose that for all $ p,q\in \mathbb{Z} $, the following estimates hold:
+We now prove the following key lemma, which provides sufficient conditions for the decay of off-diagonal elements of the full capacitance matrix. \begin{lemma} Suppose that for all $ p,q\in \mathbb{Z} $, the following estimates hold:

 Here, $\rho_0\in (0,1) $ is a positive constant, and $ C_1,C_2 $ are positive real constants independent of $ m,n,p,q $.
 The harmonic functions $ U^{0}_{q} $ and $ U_{p,q} $ are determined from \eqref{eqn:Harfuncp} and \eqref{eqn:Harfunc}, respectively.
 Then the estimate \eqref{eqn:ExpConvergence} holds. \end{lemma} \begin{proof} Without loss of generality, we set $p=q=0$.
 We first investigate \eqref{eqn:Decay_Condition1}.
 The function $U^0_0$, determined from \eqref{eqn:Harfuncp}, is a continuous harmonic function in the regions $\cup_{l> n}Y_{0,l}\setminus D_{0,l} $ and $\cup_{l< -n}Y_{0,l}\setminus D_{0,l}$ for all $n\ge 0$.
 Consequently,